fastify/fastify/docs/Routes.md

 * If you want to use `async/await` or promises but respond a value with `reply.send`, **don't** `return` any value.
 * If you only want to use `async/await` or promises, **don't** use `reply.send` and return any value except `undefined`.

-This way is a little bit opinionated but is the only way to support the most common patterns in the Node.js ecosystem.
-In spite of so much freedom we highly recommend to go with one only style because error handling should be handled in a consistent way within your application.
+This way is a little bit opinionated but it's the only way to support the most common patterns in the Node.js ecosystem.
+In spite of so much freedom we highly recommend to go with only one style because error handling should be handled in a consistent way within your application.

 <a name="route-prefixing"></a>
 ### Route Prefixing